epeolatry/epeolatory_in/testimonials/index.md

   header:
     weight: 8
 ---
-"Falguni has been instrumental in helping my grandfather finish his book about my grandmother.
-Her editing and proofreading skills are top-notch.
-Her keen eye for detail ensured that no grammatical or punctuation errors slipped through, which significantly improved the overall quality of the text.
-What sets Falguni apart is her ability to provide constructive feedback.
-She didn't just make changes, but also explained her revisions, helping us understand how to improve our writing.
-Her recommendations on best practices were invaluable, showing her extensive knowledge and experience in the field of writing.
-She consistently met deadlines and was always available for discussions, making the entire process smooth and enjoyable.

-Moreover, Falguni showed an incredible level of respect and sensitivity towards the personal nature of the book.
-She was able to maintain the voice and tone of my grandfather's narrative, preserving the essence of my grandmother's story while elevating its literary quality.
-Her professionalism, dedication, and passion for her work were evident throughout the project.
-I wholeheartedly recommend Falguni to anyone in need of a skilled and dedicated editor.
-Her contributions have been invaluable, and we are deeply grateful for her assistance in bringing this important family story to life."

-***- Karan Kareer
-(Representative of Punshil Kumar – Author of Yogeshwari: The Journey of a Soul)***

-___

 <img src="https://github.com/epeolatry/epeolatory_in/blob/master/images/pages/Ankit-Gupta.jpg?raw=true" style="text-align: center" alt="Ankit-Gupta" width="100px"/>
 "Your professional expertise and meticulous attention to detail have been instrumental in transforming my manuscript into a polished and compelling piece of work.